 Length: 6 pages

-This bill was introduced on March 13, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 13, 2013, in a previous session of Congress, but it did not receive a vote.

 May 15, 2012